daler/GFFutils_old/README.rst

     'FBgn0031208'

-If there was no unique ID in the original GFF file, then the ID will be the feature type plus an integer (for example, "gene119").
+If there was no unique ID in the original GFF file, then the ID will be the feature type plus the genomic coords (for example, "gene:chr2L:125-1340").

 ``GFFFeature`` objects have many other properties::